psas/procedure-book/personal-supplies.md

 It can freeze at night and can be over 100 deg.
 F during the day.
 This trip: should not freeze at night, expect 90s during the day Sunday.

-## Things that the group should have at least one of

-The club should have these things, but it is still a good reminder.

- - First aid kit, trauma kit if possible
- - Jumper Cables
- - Extra H2O, Ice if possible for heat stroke

 ## Life Functions per person

-Most of these things should be on hand per person.
+These things should be on hand per person.

- - H2O: lots of H2O, there is none on site
+ - Water: lots of water, there is none on site
  - Food: dinner, breakfast, lunch, dinner and snacks
- - Coffee or tea or energy drinks: Zombies and rockets, water and oil
+ - Coffee or tea or energy drinks
- - Any drugs you need to sustain life AND methods for storing them in the desert heat/cold
+ - Any pharmaceuticals or medial supplies you need to sustain life **and** methods for storing them in the desert heat/cold

 ## Keep you cozy